ronaatxendit/martabacc.github.io/_posts/2020-1-16-no-regret.md

 But the damage has been done.
 We cannot pull out, it's too late.

 People who are out (or luckily have no choice other than move out) that time are spitting sarcastic things now - _'do you enjoy your choice now?'_.
-Well, I cannot say that I can't.
+Well, I cannot say that I do.

 _However..._